joeylitalien/noise2noise-pytorch/README.md

 See [below to create your own](#generating-renders), or download the [vintage car dataset](https://mcgill-my.sharepoint.com/:u:/g/personal/joey_litalien_mail_mcgill_ca/EZGXHwmRdRBAkxrHGCC-48IBb4-LNdxXJ3ZYvjFGH6EMaA?e=Apx17N) (25 path tracing renders @ 16 spp with albedo and normal buffers).

-You can also download the [dataset](https://benedikt-bitterli.me/nfor/denoising-data.zip) used in [Nonlinearly Weighted First-order Regression for Denoising Monte Carlo Renderings](https://benedikt-bitterli.me/nfor/) by Bitterli et al., which is open source.
+You can also download the [dataset](https://benedikt-bitterli.me/nfor/denoising-data.zip) used by [Bitterli et al. (2016)](https://benedikt-bitterli.me/nfor/), which is open source.
 Note that you will need to manually organize its content into render/albedo/normal sudirectories for this dataset to work with this implementation.

 ## Training